LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 • Customer-centric companies are 60% more profitable than companies that don’t focus on customers.

-• Customers switching companies due to poor service costs U.S. companies a total of $1.6 trillion.
+• Customers switching companies due to poor service costs U.S. companies a total of $1.6 trillion per year.

 • Loyal customers are five times more likely to purchase again and four times more likely to refer a friend to the company.